satyaog/cli-cheatsheet/docs/source/index.rst

 ``less``
 ========

-:``less -r FILE``:    Visualize text in a pager rather than print it in the
+``less -r FILE``
-                      console.
+   Visualize text in a pager rather than print it in the console.
 Use `q` to quit.
-:``less -r +F FILE``: Scroll forward the text of a log file and keep trying to
+``less -r +F FILE``
-                      read to update the pager as new content gets written into the file.
+   Scroll forward the text of a log file and keep trying to read to update the pager as new content gets written into the file.
 Use `Ctrl+C`_ to interrupt the *following* and scroll back.

 .. code-block:: bash